 The Top 40 at the beginning of 1970 was a hodgepodge of genres and sounds; from the easy listening “Raindrops Keep Fallin’ On My Head” (which was ultimately the #1 single of the year) to the hard rockin’ “Whole Lotta Love” and the soft rock of “Leaving On A Jet Plane.”

-By far, the standout entry in the Top 10 was an explosive debut single by The Jackson 5.
+By far the standout entry in the Top 10 was an explosive debut single by The Jackson 5.
 It roared out of an AM radio speaker, with an exciting piano glissando, guitar riff, and bass run intro that perfectly slid into the opening lead vocals of Michael and his backing brothers.
 It was the first of four chart-toppers for them in the first six months of 1970.

-The first #1 of 1970 was the aforementioned “Raindrops.” sung by B.J.
-Thomas and written by hit song writers Burt Bacharach and Hal David.
-It had been featured in the top-grossing movie of 1969: Butch Cassidy and The Sundance Kid.
+The first #1 of 1970 was the aforementioned “Raindrops.”
+Sung by B.J.
+Thomas and written by hit song writers Burt Bacharach and Hal David, it had been featured in the top-grossing movie of 1969: Butch Cassidy and The Sundance Kid.
 Thomas was brought to the songwriters’ attention by their main singer Dionne Warwick, whose recording of “I’ll Never Fall In Love Again” was a 1970 Top 10.
-The songwriting duo also scored that year with “One Less Bell to Answer” (The 5th Dimension) and another #1 “(They Long To Be) Close To You” (Carpenters).”
+The songwriting duo also scored that year with “One Less bell To Answer” (The 5th Dimension) and another #1 “(They Long To Be) Close To You” (Carpenters).

 These Bacharach and David songs were part of a developing wave of soft-rock records, many of which fit into the singer/songwriter movement, which included ones by Bread (with lead singer and chief composer David Gates) and James Taylor.

-Another pop sub-genre was jazz-rock that started with Blood, Sweat & Tears the year before, and now had its most successful proponent in Chicago, which racked up its first two Top 10 singles and set them on the path to monstrous multi-platinum album sales throughout the decade.
+Another pop sub-genre was jazz-rock which started with Blood, Sweat & Tears the year before, and now had its most successful proponent in Chicago, which racked up its first two Top 10 singles and set them on the path to monstrous multi-platinum album sales throughout the decade.

 Despite the influx of mellower music, 1970 did have its share of good ole rock ’n’ roll and edgier fare.
 Creedence Clearwater Revival continued its gold record run with three more double-sided Top 5 smashes, and a new, harder sound joined them on the charts, courtesy of Led Zeppelin, Free (“All Right Now”), and The Guess Who (“American Woman”).